16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 Hopkins Art Center & Stages Theater Company

-One of the most stunning parts of Downtown Hopkins is the Hopkins Center of the Arts.
-Inside it holds a mix of Art and Concert and event space.
+One of the most stunning parts of Downtown Hopkins is the Hopkins Center for the Arts.
+Inside it holds a mix of art, concert, and event space.

 They offer affordable prices so everyone can enjoy it.
 If you are a member of the Library, you may even be able to score free tickets through the MELSA SmartPass program.